bxlab/class-ibs-796-fall2013/lessons/thw-shell/tutorial.md

 **Wild cards**

-Navigate to the `~/SWC-bootcamp/Shell-1/data/THOMAS` directory.
-This directory contains our hearing test data for THOMAS.
+Navigate to the `shell/data/thomas` directory.
+This directory contains our hearing test data for Thomas.
 If we type `ls`, we will see that there are a bunch of files which are just four digit numbers.
 By default, `ls` lists all of the files in a given directory.
 The `*` character is a shortcut for "everything".
 Thus, if